6.5 COLOR

 COLOR

 Ferret and PPLUS use colors stored by index.
 Storage indices 0 and 1 are used as window background and foreground colors.
-Indices 1–6 are reserved for lines.
+Indices 1 through 6 are reserved for lines.
 As the user makes SHADE and FILL requests, each color is assigned to the next available storage index beginning at 7, and that assignment is automatically "protected" when viewports or color overlays are added.
+MODE LINECOLORS may be used to define custom line colors, so if more than 6 colors are defined, the behavior changes accordingly.

 If your SHADE and FILL commands request more colors than there are storage indices (256), you will be informed with an error message and the color behavior may become unpredictable.
 For example, if you have multiple viewports defined within a window you may run out of color storage indices.
 If you are using the same color palette(s) in each viewport, you can free up indices by canceling the color protections with PPL SHASET RESET.
 See the examples later in this section for details on removing color protection.
 Currently, there is no way to ask PPLUS how many colors it is using in a plot.